nishadjoshi7/nishadjoshi7.github.io/_pages/extra-curriculars.md

 -----
 * Head of the team which undertook a sixteen week long project of the Versova beach cleanup in association with Afroz Shah.
 This initiative was termed as the ‘World’s Largest Beach Clean-Up’ by the United Nations and was recognized and felicitated by the Inspector General of the Central Reserve Police Force (CRPF)
-* Worked towards teaching sanitary habits and behavioural skills to the underprivileged children of [Signal Shala](http://signalshala.in/) and few other orphanages.
+* Worked towards teaching sanitary habits and behavioural skills to the underprivileged children of [Signal Shala](http://signalshala.in/) and few other orphanages
 * Championed for the rights of the LGBTQ+ community in Mumbai through pride walks, cycle rallies and workshops
 * Also worked towards beautifying a railway station in Mumbai, India as a part of the [Humara Station Humari Shaan](https://mumbaifirst.org/hamara-station-hamari-shaan/) initiative <br>